CodeWormD/Django-DRF-test/README.md

 # Test Query

-### Have to get the result like this with dishes is_piblish=True and query optimization:
+### Have to get the result like this with Food is_piblish=True and query optimization:

 ```
  [